slott56/building-skills-oo-design-book/source/starting/foundation.rst

     Responds with output from running unit tests.

 #.  **Actor**:
-    Runs the simulator with selection of
+    Runs the simulator with a selection of games and strategies.
-    game and strategy.

 #.  **Simulator**:
     Responds with statistical results.